-A challenge facing the ACMP and its members relates to the Integrated water use licenses application of water discharge licenses.
+A challenge facing the ACMP and its members relates to the application of water discharge licenses.
 As a regulatory requirement, the members have had to reapply for these licenses.
 Unfortunately, due to delays members are yet to receive confirmation of all applications.